jocerfranquiz/make-py/README.md

 ### 2022-04-14

-I decided to create a tool to create Pyton projects with four requirements on mind:
+I decided to create a tool to create Python projects with four requirements in mind:
 1. 100% Open Source
 2. 100% Python-based using Pypi libraries
 3. Easy to configure by using config files